FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/README.md

 # Translational Model to Assess the Repeat Dosing of Naloxone and Fentanyl Overdose

-R code to utilize mechanistic PK-PD model of opioid overdose for simulation of overdose scenarios and cardiac arrest with
+R code to utilize mechanistic PK-PD model of opioid overdose for simulation of overdose scenarios and cardiac arrest with repeat naloxone dosing.

 # Authors